japila-books/apache-spark-internals/docs/history-server/JsonProtocol.md

-= JsonProtocol Utility
+# JsonProtocol Utility
-:navtitle: JsonProtocol

-JsonProtocol is an utility to convert SparkListenerEvents <<sparkEventToJson, to>> and <<sparkEventFromJson, from>> JSON format.
+`JsonProtocol` is an utility to convert SparkListenerEvents <<sparkEventToJson, to>> and <<sparkEventFromJson, from>> JSON format.

-JsonProtocol is used by spark-history-server:EventLoggingListener.md[] and spark-history-server:ReplayListenerBus.md[] (to spark-history-server:EventLoggingListener.md#logEvent[log] and spark-history-server:ReplayListenerBus.md#replay[replay] events for spark-history-server:index.md[], respectively).
+`JsonProtocol` is used by spark-history-server:EventLoggingListener.md[] and spark-history-server:ReplayListenerBus.md[] (to spark-history-server:EventLoggingListener.md#logEvent[log] and spark-history-server:ReplayListenerBus.md#replay[replay] events for spark-history-server:index.md[], respectively).

 == [[sparkEventFromJson]] sparkEventFromJson Utility